Some tumbles are more serious than others. Before you start exercising again, get the answers to these questions.

-“As you get older, you might not be able to see obstructions as easily, or you might become a bit more unsteady on your feet,” says Thomas Weida, M.D., a geriatrician and chief medical officer at the University of Alabama College of Community Health Services.
+“As you get older, you might not be able to see obstructions as easily, or you might become a bit more unsteady on your feet,” says Thomas Weida, M.D., a geriatrician and chief medical officer at the University of Alabama College of Community Health Sciences.
 “It’s also more common to develop orthostatic hypotension, a condition in which your blood pressure drops when you stand up, or to have illnesses like Parkinson’s disease that may affect your balance.”
 And it’s not unusual to simply trip on a loose throw rug or damp bathroom floor.

 No matter the cause, falls can lead to serious injuries.
 Many people end up with hip, rib, shoulder, or wrist fractures.
 Other possibilities include a rotator cuff tear (the tendon that’s supposed to attach the muscle to your bone gets pulled away) or subdural hematoma (a blood clot in the space between the brain and the dura, its outer covering).

 Unless you’re lucky enough to simply walk away with some mild bruising, chances are you’ll require some type of treatment and will need to wait out a recovery period.
 But if you’re someone who is used to being active, you’re likely not content sitting on the sidelines indefinitely.
 That’s understandable, but it’s not a good idea to return to your old routine without first having a detailed conversation with your doctor.
 Here are some key questions to ask.

 Question 1: Do I Need Additional Treatment?